pivotal/docs-platform-automation/docs/how-to-guides/creating-a-product-config-file.md

 ### Prerequisites
 1. A token for the [Tanzu Network API](https://network.pivotal.io/docs/api#how-to-authenticate) is required.
-1. You'll need the Platform Automation Docker Image [imported and ready to run][running-commands-locally].
+1. You'll need the Platform Automation Toolkit Docker Image [imported and ready to run][running-commands-locally].
 1. For products that have multiple `.pivotal` files, you'll need a glob pattern uniquely matching one of them.

 ### Workflow